 Conclusion / Summary

-The Cavachon is not a hypoallergenic dog, but it is a low shedder.
-Reduced shedding is certainly beneficial to allergy sufferers, but ultimately, there is no removing all of the proteins that contribute to allergies.
-For someone with serious dog allergies, the only solution to healthy living is to admire dogs from afar.
+The Cavachon is not a hypoallergenic dog but a low-shedder.
+Reduced shedding is undoubtedly beneficial to allergy sufferers, but ultimately, there is no removing all of the proteins that contribute to allergies.
+The only solution for someone with serious dog allergies is to admire dogs from afar.